-Ben Browder (nee Robert Benedict Browder) is an American actor and writer born in Memphis, Tennessee on December 11, 1962.
+Ben Browder (nee Robert Benedict Browder) is an American actor, writer and director born in Memphis, Tennessee on December 11, 1962.

-After a successful college football career, college theatrics and a degree in Psychology at Furman University in South Carolina, Ben moved to London to study classical acting at the Central School of Speech and Drama where he met his wife Francesca Buller.
-Ben and Francesca have two children.
+After a successful college football career, college theatrics and a degree in Psychology at Furman University in South Carolina, Ben moved to London to study classical acting at the Central School of Speech and Drama.

 Ben's acting career started in Charlotte, North Carolina where he was raised.
-In the late 60's he made a TV commercial for Jello pudding with actor and comedian Bill Crosby.
-In the late 70's he appeared in the children's movie Duncan's World where he played the character Gates, one of Duncan's best friends.
+In the late 60's he made a TV commercial for Jello pudding with actor and comedian Bill Cosby.
+In the late 70's he appeared in the children's movie Duncan's World playing Gates, one of Duncan's best friends.

 He worked as a guest on various TV series, TV pilots and movies before he got his first noted TV series role as Sam Brody in Party of Five's 3rd season beginning with episode 9, titled Gimme Shelter.